mastercell85/Fake_News_Detection/README.md

 Here we have build all the classifiers for predicting the fake news detection.
 The extracted features are fed into different classifiers.
 We have used Naive-bayes, Logistic Regression, Linear SVM, Stochastic gradient descent and Random forest classifiers from sklearn.
 Each of the extracted features were used in all of the classifiers.
 Once fitting the model, we compared the f1 score and checked the confusion matrix.
 After fitting all the classifiers, 2 best performing models were selected as candidate models for fake news classification.
 We have performed parameter tuning by implementing GridSearchCV methods on these candidate models and chosen best performing parameters for these classifier.
 Finally selected model was used for fake news detection with the probability of truth.
 In Addition to this, We have also extracted the top 50 features from our term-frequency tfidf vectorizer to see what words are most and important in each of the classes.
 We have also used Precision-Recall and learning curves to see how training and test set performs when we increase the amount of data in our classifiers.

 #### prediction.py
 Our finally selected and best performing classifier was ```Logistic Regression``` which was then saved on disk with name ```final_model.sav```.
-Once you close this repository, this model will be copied to user's machine and will be used by prediction.py file to classify the fake news.
-It takes an news article as input from user then model is used for final classification output that is shown to user along with probability of truth.
+Once you clone this repository, this model will be copied to user's machine and will be used by prediction.py file to classify the fake news.
+It takes a news article as input from user then model is used for final classification output that is shown to user along with probability of truth.

+**Enhanced Features (2025 Update):**
+- **Keyword Highlighting**: Shows which words influenced the prediction
+- **Speaker Credibility**: Uses historical data to assess speaker trustworthiness
+- **Google Fact Check API**: Cross-references claims with professional fact-checkers
+- **Model Comparison**: Compare baseline vs enhanced model predictions
+- **Security Module**: Input validation and secure API key handling

+#### factcheck_api.py
+This module integrates with the Google Fact Check Tools API to cross-reference claims with professional fact-checking organizations (PolitiFact, Snopes, FactCheck.org, etc.).
+When a claim has been previously fact-checked, the API verdict can override or reinforce the ML model's prediction.

+#### security.py
+Security module providing:
+- **SecureConfig**: Secure API key loading from .env file with validation
+- **InputValidator**: Input validation and sanitization to prevent XSS, injection attacks, and DoS via oversized inputs

 Below is the Process Flow of the project: